MilosCemalovic/angularMaterial-news/README.md

 - User is able to search articles by keywords
 - User can translate content between English and Serbian laguage
 - Mediastack API news articles contain: title, description, author, date of publish, image (if has one) and URL to original post.
 On link click opens original article in new window.
-- Mediastack articles are filtered
+- Mediastack articles are filtered and displayed via Card
 - JSONPlaceholder API is displayed via Table & Dialog on large screens and Expansion Panel on mobile screens

 ## Project APIs